demasylabs/Point-Of-Sale/README.md

-# Point Of Sale | By Demasy
+# Point Of Sale
-Oracle database sample schema for training purpose ONLY
+Oracle database sample schema created for training purpose by Ahmed El-Demasy